rennemannd/MERN-Heroku-Template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains an example project board meant to showcase how one can be used.
+The issues posted to it are not real issues.

+#### _**IMPORTANT NOTE**_ -
+This project does not have a mongoDB connection setup.
+To set this up first uncomment the code at the top of express.js and then create a config file which exports your db.uri connection.

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.
 After this you will run `npm run-script install-all` from the root.
 From now on run this command anytime you want to install all modules again.
 This is a script we have defined in package.json .

+This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
+For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ## File structure
 #### `client` - Holds the client application